-- 1.1 This screening report is an assessment of whether (or not) the contents of the Shenstone neighbourhood plan review (SNP) require a Strategic Environmental Assessment (SEA) in accordance with the European Directive 2001/42/ EC and associated Environmental Assessment of Plans and Programmes Regulations 2004.
-A SEA is required if the Neighbourhood Plan is likely to have a significant effect on the environment. - 1.2 This report will also screen to determine whether the neighbourhood plan requires a Habitats Regulations Assessment (HRA) in accordance with Article 6(3) and (4) of the EU Habitats Directive and with Regulation 63 of the Conservation of Habitats and Species Regulations 2017.
+- 1.1 This screening report is an assessment of whether (or not) the contents of the Stonnall neighbourhood plan review (SNPR) require a Strategic Environmental Assessment (SEA) in accordance with the European Directive 2001/42/ EC and associated Environmental Assessment of Plans and Programmes Regulations 2004.
+A SEA is required if the Neighbourhood Plan is likely to have a significant effect on the environment. - 1.2 This report will also screen to determine whether the neighbourhood plan requires a Habitats Regulations Assessment (HRA) in accordance with Article 6 (3) and (4) of the EU Habitats Directive and with Regulation 63 of the Conservation of Habitats and Species Regulations 2017.
 A HRA is required when it is deemed that likely adverse significant effects may occur on protected European Sites (Natura 2000 sites) as a result of the implementation of a plan/project.
 As a general 'rule of thumb' it is identified that sites with pathways of 10-15km of the plan/project boundary should be included with an HRA.
-Appendix 1 shows the plan boundary in relation to the 15km radius of Natura 2000 sites. - 1.3 This screening assessment has taken place on the draft 'Shenstone Neighbourhood Plan Review 2024-2040 (Submission Consultation Draft January 2025)' provided by Shenstone Parish Council for the purposes of this screening assessment January 2025.
-This is an updated draft of the plan following screening undertaken on an earlier draft in 2024.
-The key difference between the draft plans is the removal of a proposed housing allocation.
-The purpose of the SNP is to provide a set of statutory planning policies to guide development within the neighbourhood area over the life of the plan.
+Appendix 1 shows the plan boundary in relation to the 15km radius of Natura 2000 sites. - 1.3 This screening assessment has taken place on the draft 'Stonnall Neighbourhood Plan Review 2024-2043 (Regulation 14 draft March 2025)' provided by Shenstone Parish Council for the purposes of this screening assessment in April 2025.
+The SNPR provides a review of the 'made' Stonnall neighbourhood plan which was adopted in April 2016.
+The purpose of the SNPR is to provide a set of statutory planning policies to guide development within the neighbourhood area over the life of the plan.
 The plan provides a series of policies under several themes/areas which it hopes will guide development. - 1.4 The legislative background set out in the following section outlines the regulations that require the need for this screening exercise.
 Section 3 provides a screening assessment of both the likely significant environmental effects of the SNP and the need for SEA.
-Section 4 provides a screening assessment of both the likely significant effects of the implementation of the SNP and the need for a Habitats Regulation Assessment. - 1.5 This report will be split into two sections, the first covering the screening for the SEA and the second will cover the screening process for the HRA.
+Section 4 provides a screening assessment of both the likely significant effects of the implementation of the SNPR and the need for a Habitats Regulation Assessment. - 1.5 This report will be split into two sections, the first covering the screening for the SEA and the second will cover the screening process for the HRA.
 A summary of findings and conclusions for both screening processes can be found at Section 5.